Whisperrr/SensitivityRandomizer/README.md

 The *Min_Sensitivity* and *Max_Sensitivity* values determine the largest and smallest multipliers that you want your sensitivity to reach.
 I usually keep Min_Sensitivity = **0.50** (half your default sensitivity), and Max_Sensitivity = **2** (twice your default sensitivity).

-_Spread_ determines how crazy you want your curve to look.
-Small spread values result in small deviations around the baseline, while large spread values result in large/fast deviations.
-I'll be tweaking this in the future, but for now, I keep it at **0.6**.
+_Spread_ determines how fast/wide swings in sensitivities can happen.
+Counterintuitively, increasing the spread value will not _always_ increase how crazy your generated sensitivity curve is.
+Because we're attempting to create smooth curves, too much noise (no apparent patterns) will often not produce large variations around the baseline value.
+We'll be tweaking this in the future, but for now, I keep it at **0.6**.
+If you don't feel this is enough.
+I'd recommend actually _decreasing_ the value to, say, 0.1 to test.

 _Smoothing_ (added in v0.3) determines, well, how smooth you'd like your randomization to be (given that you choose a *smooth* graph rather than *step-like*).
 The smoothing parameter can take on several values: